Snownee/Lychee/docs/docs/recipe.md

 ??? example

-	Drop a buck into a full water cauldron, it returns a water bucket and empty the cauldron:
+	Drop a bucket into a full water cauldron, it returns a water bucket and empty the cauldron:

 	```json
 	{